dedunu/tech/_posts/2020-06-19-create-privatebin-using-python-3.md

 ---
 layout: post
-title: Create PrivateBin using Python 3
+title: "Create PrivateBin using Python 3"
 ---

 I wanted to create a PrivateBin note with Python.
 It looks so easy at a glance.
 But request has to be encrypted properly.